tushar2016sharma/Financial-models/README.md

 ### Alternate: run Docker container

-Make sure Docker is installed on your system.
+Make sure docker is installed on your system.
 For reference, the docker image is located at this location:

 ```
 https://hub.docker.com/repository/docker/tushar77777/portfolio/tags